Facebook says it gave Huawei and other Chinese firms access to user data

 Facebook announced in April it was winding down the partnerships.
 It said Tuesday that it has ended more than half of them and that the Huawei one will shut down this week.

-The other three Chinese companies that signed data-sharing deals with Facebook are Lenovo, OPPO and TCL.
+The other three Chinese companies that signed data-sharing deals with Facebook are Lenovo (LNVGF), Oppo and TCL, which owns the rights to the Alcatel and Blackberry smartphone brands.

+He added that "all the information from these integrations with Huawei was stored on the device, not on Huawei's servers."

+Facebook's social network has been blocked by Chinese censors for years.
+But the company has long shown an interest in finding ways into the country, with CEO Mark Zuckerberg working to build relationships with Chinese leaders.

-The company's partnerships with the Chinese firms was first reported by The New York Times.
+Facebook's partnerships with the Chinese firms were first reported by The New York Times.
+None of the four companies immediately responded to requests for comment.

+Related: Pentagon says stores on US bases should stop selling Huawei and ZTE phones

+One of China's biggest and most prominent tech companies, Huawei has faced suspicions from the US government for years.
+As well as selling smartphones, it builds telecom networks in countries across Asia, Europe and Latin America.